tdoan35/weekend-health-take-home/README.md

 ## Solution 2 ❓️

 As I was writing out this documentation, I also thought of another approach to solving this problem using a Trie data structure.
 I implemented the Trie solution in the `solution2.js` file.
-I implemented the trie data structure using the following approach:
+I implemented the trie data structure solution using the following approach:

 1. Define a Trie Node and Trie Class containing the following function prototypes: constructor, insert, findWords
 2. Construct the Trie using the input dictionary as the input